murchandamus/bips/bip-update-process.md

 later document; the value is the number of the BIP that replaces the current document.
 The newer BIP must have a Replaces header containing the number of the BIP that it rendered obsolete.

-#### Auxiliary Files
+#### Auxiliary files

-BIPs may include auxiliary files such as diagrams.
-Auxiliary files must be included in a subdirectory for that BIP named `bip-XXXX`, where "XXXX" is the BIP number zero-padded to four digits.
+BIPs may include auxiliary files such as diagrams and source code.
+Auxiliary files must be included in a subdirectory for that BIP named
+`bip-XXXX`, where "XXXX" is the BIP number zero-padded to four digits.
 File names in the subdirectory do not need to adhere to a specific convention.